- Drew Kahuʻāina Broderick

 In this work, there is neither a beginning nor end to the laborious process of picking up and laying down tiles, which continues unabated with and without purpose, towards no clear outcome.
 Vea and Taulangau are locked in incessant production, working atop a shifting foundation of their own construction.
 As the two repeat everyday actions with rigorous perseverance and embodied awareness, reusing the same tiles over and over, their labor moves them and their mobile platform—slowly and cyclically—across a hilly landscape in and out of the camera’s field of view.

-Set in Maungarei/Mount Wellington in Tāmaki Makaurau/Auckland, Concrete Is as Concrete Doesn’t offers an emic viewpoint that is especially attentive of the place-based histories of migration, resource extraction, and gentrification that have played out in the area of the work’s coordinated and cooperative production.
+Set in Maungarei/Mount Wellington in Tāmaki Makaurau/Auckland, Aotearoa/New Zealand, Concrete Is as Concrete Doesn’t offers an emic viewpoint that is especially attentive of the place-based histories of migration, resource extraction, and gentrification that have played out in the area of the work’s coordinated and cooperative production.
 Compared to the artists’ ceaseless labor, at times hidden and at times front and center, the commercial and residential property visible in the background appears as an obdurate reminder of expanding development.

 This perpetual worksite—whether industrial, commercial, residential, or artistic—is shaped by the affective sounds of wind through rustling grass, chirping crickets, regular breathing, and clinks of tiles scraping against and striking each other over and over.
 These sounds, especially those associated with Vea and Taulangau’s labor, do not always sync with recognizable activities seen in the video—individuals and groups strolling and exercising across the landscape—producing a discontinuity that both represents and interrogates the work’s subject matter.